 Students observe children and teachers in an elementary or secondary classroom setting and assist the teacher as appropriate.
 Students spend six hours each week in the classroom and one hour each week in seminar.
 Appropriate for students with limited prior experience with children or in a structured teaching setting.
 Must be arranged one term in advance.
-It is recommended that students take ED 200 before taking this class.
+Recommended: ED 216 Purpose, Structure and Function of Education in a Democracy or HDFS 233 Professional Foundations in Early Childhood before taking this class.